Sandy's Custom Fly Rods

 They provide immense fun with fish of all sizes, allowing you to enjoy the fight of a smaller trout, yet still have the backbone to subdue a larger fish without tiring it unnecessarily.
 These really are rods for the fly-fishing bum, they are almost unbreakable, yet still remarkably sensitive.
 I aim to build them in an unpretentious way, with functional yet smart hardware that reflects the practicality and simplicity of the concept.

-Over the last few years I have had the luxury of fishing and casting many of the glass fibre rods on the market and I have identified the characteristics that I believe make these rods special.
-I prefer to build with a selection of Mike Mcfarland's blanks and can usually find one to suit any task.
-I also have access to the Epic blanks from New Zealand, Ijuin Blanks from Japan, Livingston Blanks from Montana and other high quality off the shelf blanks (such as Sage, Kabuto or CTS).
+Over the years I have had the luxury of fishing and casting many of the glass fibre rods on the market and I have identified the characteristics that I believe make these rods special.
+I prefer to build with blanks that make a glass rod that casts in a more modern way, yet still has the super sensitive tip section for control and protecting tippets.
+The TroutSmiths and Steffen blanks rolled by Shane Gray in Michigan, McFarland Blanks rolled By Mike in Pennsylvania, Ijuin Blanks from Tomo in Japan and Livingston Blanks from Dusty in Montana all represent the best that are available and there is something in every range that will suit your needs.
+I can get other high quality off the shelf blanks (such as Epic, Kabuto, Sage or CTS) if you are after something specific.
 Given plenty of time, sourcing a blank to suit your needs should be achievable.

 I want to build you the custom rod that you have really been looking for, so drop me a line to see what I have available, to discuss options and quotes on alternative blanks, or with any ideas that you may have.